 Chapter 8 – How do Organisms Reproduce

-Reproduction in flowering plants involves transfer of pollen grains from the anther to the stigma which is referred to as pollination.
+Reproduction in flowering plants involves the transfer of pollen grains from the anther to the stigma which is referred to as pollination.
 This is followed by fertilisation.
-Changes in the body at puberty, such as increase in breast size in girls and new facial hair growth in boys, are signs of sexual maturation.
+Changes in the body during puberty, such as an increase in breast size in girls and new facial hair growth in boys, are signs of sexual maturation.
 The male reproductive system in human beings consists of testes which produce sperms, vas deferens, seminal vesicles, prostate gland, urethra and penis.
 The female reproductive system in human beings consists of ovaries, fallopian tubes, uterus and vagina.
 Sexual reproduction in human beings involves the introduction of sperm in the vagina of the female.
 Fertilisation occurs in the fallopian tube.
 Contraception to avoid pregnancy can be achieved by the use of condoms, oral pills, copper -T and other methods.

 Chapter 9 – Heredity And Evolution